-Lek is having her food stall in Bangkok’s Sukhumvit Soi 23, selling Somtam, grilled chicken, fish, and various other Thai snacks six days a week.
-She is there from about 9 am till sunset (roughly 6 pm).
-And not just that, every single day she wakes up at 4am and takes the bus to Klong Thoei market to buy most of the food she is going to sell during the day.
+Khun Lek is having her food stall in Bangkok’s Sukhumvit Soi 23, selling Som Tam, grilled chicken, fish, and various other Thai snacks 6 days a week.
+She is there from about 9am till sunset (roughly 6pm).
+And not just that, every single day she wakes up at 4am and takes the bus to Khlong Toei Market to buy most of the food she is going to sell during the day.
 She brings her daughter, Bim (11), to school, then goes to her stall in Sukhumvit Soi 23, sets it up, and starts preparing all the food.
-When Bim finishes school in the afternoon she always comes to her mom’s shop, giving her a hand like cutting papayas while doing her homework.
-When Lek closes her shop it takes her about 45 minutes to get everything finished and packed before taking the bus back home and straight to bed.
-She usually sleeps five hours and the free time she has usually consists of chatting with her customers at the food stall.
+When Bim finishes school in the afternoon she always comes to her mom’s shop, giving her a hand like cutting papayas, even before doing her homework.
+When Khun Lek closes her shop it takes her about 45 minutes to get everything finished and packed before taking the bus back home and straight to bed.
+She usually sleeps 5 hours and the free time she has usually consists of chatting with her customers at the food stall.

-And here are my friends from the dtac center at Terminal 21 shopping mall in Asoke, Bangkok (they are going to move to Central Bang Na soon).
+And then there are my friends from the dtac shop at Terminal 21 shopping mall in Asoke, Bangkok (they are going to move to Central Bang Na soon).
 The woman is called Oi and she is the manager of this shop.

-Since the shopping mall is open seven days a week, she also has the shop open seven days a week, or more precise: daily from 10am to 9pm – eleven hours.
-You see she has four employees and they are working six days a week, usually there’s two or three of them on duty any time you come in.
-Pee Oi isn’t the typical manager that just goes on trips to the beach and comes in twice a month to look if everything is alright, no she is working along with her employees (at least) six days a week as well to make sure her customers are happy.
+Since the shopping mall is open 7 days a week, she also has the shop open 7 days a week, or more precisely: daily from 10am to 9pm – 11 hours.
+She has 4 other staff and they are working 6 days a week, usually there’s two or three of them on duty any time you come in.
+Pee Oi isn’t the typical manager that just goes on trips to the beach and comes in twice a month to see if everything is alright, no she is working along with her staff (at least) 6 days a week as well to make sure her customers are happy.